 Black Box testers don’t care about Unit Testing.
 Their main goal is to validate the application against the requirements without going into the implementation details.

-But as a curiosity or out of the box thinking, have you ever wondered how developers test their own code?
-What method they use to test before releasing code for testing?
-How dev-testing is important in agile process?
-The answer to all this is unit testing.
-I want to educate you on the importance of unit testing so that development and testing teams can work more collaboratively to design, test and release a excellent application.
+But as a curiosity or Out of the box thinking, have you ever wondered how developers test their code?
+What method do they use to test before releasing code for testing?
+How is dev-testing important in an agile process?
+The answer to all this is Unit Testing.
+I want to educate you on the importance of Unit Testing so that development and testing teams can work more collaboratively to design, test and release an excellent application.

 Who knows in the future some of you may even switch to white box testing and use these code validation and improvement techniques!

 Unit Testing is not a new concept.
 It’s been there since the early days of programming.
 Usually, developers and sometimes White box testers write Unit tests to improve code quality by verifying every unit of the code used to implement functional requirements (aka test drove development TDD or test-first development).

 Most of us might know the classic definition –

 “Unit Testing is the method of verifying the smallest piece of testable code against its purpose.”
 If the purpose or requirement failed then the unit test has failed.

 In simple words, it means – writing a piece of code (unit test) to verify the code (unit) written for implementing requirements.

 In Unit testing, developers use manual or automated tests to ensure that each unit in the software meets the customer’s requirement.
 This unit can be an individual function, object, method, procedure, or module in the software under test.

 Writing unit tests to test the individual units makes writing comprehensive tests easier as all the units are put together.
 During software development, it is done as the first level of testing.